cgkineo/adapt-hotgrid/README.md

 **Hotgrid** has a label assigned using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.
 These labels are not visible elements.
 They are utilized by assistive technology such as screen readers.
 This label is included within the _example.json_ and may need to be added to the \_globals in _course.json_.

 ## Limitations
-Hotgrid automatically switches to 2 columns in mobile mode for the best user experience however this can be overridden in the CSS.
+Hotgrid automatically switches to 2 columns in mobile mode for the best user experience.
+However, this can be overridden in the CSS.

 ---

-**Version number:** 4.2.0<br>
 **Framework versions:** 5.22.4+<br>
 **Author / maintainer:** CGKineo<br>
 **Accessibility support:** WAI AA<br>